Skip to content

 What role does vitamin C play in the body?

-One of the prominent functions of ascorbic acid in the body is its role in the synthesis of Collagen, a vital protein that provides structure and strength to skin, bones , tendons, ligaments and blood vessels.
+One of the outstanding functions of ascorbic acid in the body is its role in the synthesis of collagen, a vital protein that provides structure and strength to skin, bones, tendons, ligaments and blood vessels.
 Here, ascorbic acid acts as a co-factor for the enzymes prolyl and lysyl hydroxylase, which are necessary for the stabilization and cross-linking of collagen molecules.
-Through these processes, vitamin C contributes significantly to wound healing and supports maintenance of skin elasticity and firmness.
-Adequate intake is therefore crucial for maintaining healthy, resilient skin and for the rapid regeneration of tissue after injuries.
+Through these processes, vitamin C contributes significantly to wound healing and supports the Maintaining skin elasticity and firmness.
+A sufficient supply is therefore crucial for maintaining healthy, resilient skin and for the rapid regeneration of tissues after injuries.

 Did you know?

-Quercetin, a naturally occurring secondary plant substance, is also able to regulate histamine production.
-Quercetin can help, especially if there is overproduction of histamine due to an allergy .
-In addition, Quercetin is an exciting molecule in longevity research because it has the property of helping the body eliminate so-called "zombie cells" (senescent cells).
+quercetin, a naturally occurring secondary plant substance, is also able to regulate histamine production.
+Especially in case of overproduction of histamine due to an allergy Quercetin can help.
+In addition, Quercetin is an exciting molecule in longevity research, as it has the property of assisting the body in the elimination of so-called "zombie cells" (senescent cells).
 Together with vitamin C and phospholipids, the absorption of quercetin can be increased.
-You can find out more about Quercetin in our magazine article.
+More about quercetin You can find out more in our magazine article.

-Quercesome - 20-fold increased bioavailability compared to conventional quercetin powder.
+Quercesome - 20 times higher bioavailability compared to conventional quercetin powder.
 Thanks to phospholipids from sunflower and natural vitamin C.

-Ascorbic acid is a potential antioxidant that protects the body from the harmful effects of free radicals.
+Ascorbic acid is a potential antioxidantthat protects the body from the harmful effects of free radicals.
 Free radicals are unstable molecules that can damage cells and contribute to the aging process and the development of diseases such as heart disease and cancer.
 Vitamin C neutralizes free radicals by donating one of its electrons, thereby stabilizing the unstable free radical.
-This antioxidant effect plays a crucial role in prevention of oxidative stress and promotes the body's overall health.
+This antioxidant effect plays a crucial role in Prevention of oxidative stress and promotes the overall health of the body.

 How much vitamin C do you need per day?

-Deficiency can occur when not enough ascorbic acid is consumed in the diet, typically less than 10 mg per day over a long period of time.
+A deficiency can occur when not enough ascorbic acid is consumed through the diet, typically less than 10 mg per day over a long period of time.

 How do you notice a vitamin C deficiency?